chksum-rs/cli/README.md

   * `sha2-384`: Enables only SHA-2 384 hash algorithm.
   * `sha2-512`: Enables only SHA-2 512 hash algorithm.

-By default all of them are enabled.
+By default, all of them are enabled.

-### Options
+### Extra Options

 * `color`: Enables colored output.
-* `unstable`: Enables unstable options.

-By default only `color` is enabled.
+By default, all of them are enabled.

 ## Disclaimer

-Code is under development.
-The interface may change in the future.
+The code is under development, and the interface may change in the future.

 ## License

-MIT
+This crate is licensed under the MIT License.